Learn About the Museum

 Exhibition Tours & Studio Art Activity

-School groups can tour our latest special exhibitions and participate in a studio art experience.
+School groups can tour our latest special exhibitions and participate in a studio art experience or scavenger hunt.
 Tours and studios are free for Title 1 schools and schools with Free Lunch Programs.

 JOINT MUSUEM TOURS

 Visit the Reginald F. Lewis Museum through a joint tour with the Jewish Museum of Maryland or the Flag House & Star-Spangled Banner Museum.
 Please inquire about this option when making your reservation.

 HOME SCHOOL GROUPS

 The Museum welcomes homeschool groups to participate in the museum’s school programs which can include a tour, art project and living history performance.
 Activities are designed to serve small homeschool co-op groups or individual homeschool families.
 A minimum number of ten students will be required to be eligible for group rates.
 To schedule this program, contact Group Reservations at 443-263-1813.

 - School Tours – $7 per student (Group Rate of 10 or more students)